 WBZ played Janis Joplin's ME AND BOBBIE MCGEE, as we drove up the notch to catch 302 to Crawford Notch.
 The four of us sang every word.
 Snow fell in clumps.
 The VW skidded on the drifts, as plows fought to keep the road open.
 Some days it was a losing effort.

-"Hate to drive off the road."
-John sat in the front without his ski gear.
-The Bug had good heat.
+"I'd hate to drive off the road."
+John sat in the front holding his hands over the heaters.

 "I'm not crashing."

 Stop already, buzzkill."
 I wasn't driving fast.
-"We'll get us to Conway alive."
+"I'll get us to Conway alive."

-We found a cheap motel in North Conway and ate hearty meal at a local restaurant.
+We unloaded our equipment into the cheap motel and ate hearty meal at a local restaurant.

-Stepping into the night I was surprised by a severe temperature drop.
-I had delivered newspapers five winters as a young boy.
-I knew cold and said, "-5 and that's with no wind."
+Stepping into the night I was surprised by a severe temperature drop and said, "-5 and that's with no wind."

 "But sunny tomorrow."
 Tommy was an eternal optimist, but checked his watch.
-"Time to go."
+"Time to sleep."